TYPO3-cookbooks/site-chefcitypo3org/README.md

 Open Issues
 ===========

-* Currently an old version of Vagrant is installed - find out how to install a latest version on Debian
-* The Jenkins jobs are build with Jobs DSL Plugin - we should take a look at the [pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) as this will keep the number of jobs smaller
+* The Jenkins jobs are build with Jobs DSL Plugin using "classic Jenkins jobs" - we should take a look at the [pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) as this will keep the number of jobs smaller
 * From time to time we get a `Jenkins::Helper::JenkinsNotReady` error when provisioning Jenkins.
 We then have to ssh into the machine and re-start Jenkins manually...
 * Jenkins is currently not started as a service - but that's what we want...
+* We get "out of limit warnings" from Github since we are currently using an unauthenticated API request.
+We should use API credentials to prevent this.